criteo/vertica-hyperloglog/README.md

 # HyperLogLog
 This repository contains C++ code of the HyperLogLog algorithm as a User Defined Function (UDF) for HP Vertica.
-It was created by the Scalability Analytics Platforms team at Criteo.
+It was created by the Analytics Infrastructure team at Criteo.

 The algorithm is implemented as three C++ UDAFs (User Defined Aggregate Function):